ndlib/marble-blueprints/docs/shared-infrastructure.md

 1. Deployment - To interact with all of the marble components' CD pipelines.
 Permissions required:
     1. Manually execute a deployment.
 This means starting a Pipeline, which then will do whatever it's designed to do, but not making changes _to_ the Pipeline
     1. View deployment pipelines, their histories, and the results of stages in them
-    1. Manually approve a deployment (note: the Slack approval will still provide this function as well)
+    1. Manually approve a deployment (note: the Slack-integrated approval will still provide this function as well)
 1. Data Administrator - This will be a more temporary role that can be used to put objects in the manifest pipeline's manifest bucket.
 This may be removed in the future as we develop more of the glue components between sources of data and the manifest pipeline.
 Permissions required:
     1. Read data in all component buckets
     1. Write to manifest bucket